AndreasChristensen89/salary_struggle/README.md

 ## Allow non authenticated users to try the game
 Users may be more likely to try the game if not signup is required, and this could boost interaction.

-- images alt's added via template tags from the backend
-- Add that endurance is not added to fight and that max endurance is 24

-- Add HTML tests
-- No links to other websites with high quality
-- Explain why this type of marketing was used
-- Write introdution in readme